Skip to main content

 I’ll make a confession and tell you that I’ve always wanted to try these out at home, but it’s taken forever for me to get around to it!
 I actually used to work at a JOEY Restaurant location for a couple of years, and I’ve made these mashed potato spring rolls a number of times before.
 While my main role was to make sushi (especially sushi cones!), on occasion I’ve worked both at the assembly station and on the frying station.
 It’s so cool to do it professionally!
 Well, with all these years that have passed, I’m finally checking off making my own crispy potato spring rolls off my bucket list!
 If you’ve always wanted to recreate this restaurant favourite, then I encourage you to try this recipe out as part of your Live to Cook one-month challenge!
 The holidays is the best time to get out of your comfort zone in the kitchen and try some new creations, so be sure to get started today by signing up to my email newsletter, plus you’ll get all of my latest recipes sent straight to your inbox!

-Why You’ll Love this Recipe!
+Why You’ll Love This Mashed Potato Spring Rolls Recipe!

 • Great use of leftovers: If you’ve got leftover mashed potatoes, then don’t fear!
 Leftovers don’t have to be boring, and they can be transformed into a delicious creation, as we’ll be doing here!
 Having leftover mashed potatoes actually saves a bunch of time with this recipe, too!
 If you’ve already got your potatoes, then it’s a matter of assembling and frying.

-• Fancy presentation: This was a really hot item at the restaurant, and everyone loves how unique these spring rolls are - not just in flavour, but in appearance!
+• Fancy presentation: This was a really hot item at the restaurant, and everyone loves how unique these spring rolls are - not just in flavor, but in appearance!
 After all, as I always say, we definitely do eat with our eyes!
 Of course you could just skip the plating altogether and just dig into the spring rolls, but what fun is that, especially if you’re going to make this for the holidays!

 • Fun to make: I really enjoy the process of making these spring rolls!
 Although there is definitely some technique and practice required not just for the assembly but for deep frying and to serve, it’s a great learning process to replicate this restaurant favourite and to truly impress your guests!

 • Perfect for a crowd: This was a really hot item at the restaurant, and if you try this at home, I’m sure these spring rolls will fly off the table!
 What’s not to love?
 Crispy spring rolls on the outside with a warm and creamy mashed potato filling inside, topped with cheddar, bacon and sour cream.
-This treat sure is a flavour explosion that will have everyone coming back for a second or third!
+This treat sure is a flavor explosion that will have everyone coming back for a second or third!

 • Customizable: There are plenty of ways to transform your dish into your very own!
 Read on for plenty of variation ideas to this base recipe.

-Tips & Tricks for amazing Potato Spring Rolls!
+Tips & Tricks for Amazing Potato Spring Rolls!

 • Let your mashed potatoes cool completely before rolling to avoid soggy wrappers.
 Stick to ~2 tablespoons of filling per roll — overstuffing makes them hard to seal and prone to bursting.